About the Malden Sketch Group Updated June 2010

 The Schedule

-We meet every Monday evening 7 - 9:30 pm.
+The life-drawing group meets every Monday evening 7 - 9:30 pm.
 On the 1st Monday of the month the model does a "long pose."
 That means that the model holds the same pose all evening (with breaks, of course).
 On the 2nd, 3rd and 4th Mondays the model does "short poses."
 That means that the model assumes many different poses throughout the evening, starting with 3-minute poses progressing to 15- or 20-minute poses by the end of the session.
 If the month contains a 5th Monday we vote informally on how to use it.
-You may request to be added to the email list so that you will be notified of any schedule changes.
+Come and try it out.
+If you decide you want to continue you may request to be added to the email list so that you will be notified of any schedule changes.
 We rarely cancel and are open for most holidays.

 Thursday Portrait Session

 In 2007 we added "Portrait Night" every Thursday evening, same time, same place.
 At this session a clothed model holds one pose for the whole evening (with breaks) for a portrait.
 We are always looking for models.
-Feel free to contact me with model suggestions.
-Let's do portraits of your friends, coworkers, neighbors and family!
+Feel free to help get people to model for portrait nights.
+Let's do portraits of you, your friends, coworkers, neighbors and family.
+The model gets paid for this!

 What to Bring